-In the event of teams finishing equal on points, the standings will be determined as follows:
+In the event of teams finishing equal on points, the standings will be determined in the following order:

-- The team with the most number of wins
+- 1. The team with the most number of wins

-- The team with the most number of wins over the other team(s)
+- 2. The team with the most number of wins over the other team(s)

-- The team with the highest net run rate
+- 3. The team with the highest net run rate